alexandrelamberty/banking-lib-demo/README.md

 # Bank Management Library Demo

-TypeScript library demo for school.
+TypeScript library package demo for school.
+This project was created with [typescript-starter](https://github.com/bitjson/typescript-starter)

 Read the docs at <https://alexandrelamberty.github.io/bank-management-library-demo/>